MileHacker Logo

 Internet Access & Postal Services

-Wi-Fi widely can be found in most hotels and some cafes.
+Wi-Fi widely can be found at most hotels and some coffee shops.
 Mobile data coverage (4G) from major providers is good.
 India Post handles letters and parcels.

 Translation & Connectivity